 The Utopian architects have had their effect on our 20th century cities and with often disastrous results.
 Whether on the outskirts of Paris or the aforementioned Pruitt-Igoe project, the description of Robert Hughes written some thirty years ago tells of the outcome.
 “These are the new landscapes of urban despair—bright, brutish, crime-wracked, and scarred by the vandalism they invite.”
 Most of these projects starting in the 1960s remain with us today although most will surely meet the same implosive ending as all ill-conceived utopias.

 Le Corbusier’s dream was most fully realized when Brazil, in the 1950s decided it needed a new capital.
 It would be Brasilia, the City of the Future.
 Finished and officially opened in 1960, “it has been falling to bits at one end while being listlessly constructed at the other; a façade, a ceremonial slum of rusting metal, spalling concrete, and cracked stone veneers, put together on the cheap by contractors and bureaucrats on the take.
-It is a vast example of what happens when people design for an imagined Future, rather than the real world.”
+It is a vast example of what happens when people design for an imagined Future, rather than the real world.”[iv]
 What happens, indeed, and in that sense Brasilia is a metaphor for the Global Village designed by the human false self and crumbling all around us.

 Form, whether physical or ideational has no substantial reality and exists only in the human mind.
 To change human behavior, as we have learned, we must first restructure our story which in turn results in a new identity.
 Only a new identity results in transformed human behavior.
 Then we will experience the “perfect” flowering of beauty in all aspects of human creation including the buildings to house that beauty.

 Find a much more in-depth discussion in books by Roy Charles Henry.